buildkite-plugins/docker-buildkite-plugin/README.md

 Default: `true` for Linux and macOS, and `false` for Windows.

+### `interactive` (optional, boolean)

+If set to false, doesn't connect `stdin` to the process.
+Some scripts fall back to asking for user input in case of errors, if the process has `stdin` connected and this results in the process waiting for input indefinitely.

 ### `user` (optional, string)

 Allows a user to be set, and override the USER entry in the Dockerfile.
 See https://docs.docker.com/engine/reference/run/#user for more details.